![]() |

 The

-firm of Pottier and Stymus was established in 1859 by Auguste Pottier, a French
+firm of Pottier & Stymus was established in 1859 by Auguste Pottier, a French

-immigrant wood carver and cabinetmaker, and William Pierre Stymus, who was born in New York City and trained as an upholsterer.
+immigrant wood carver, and William Pierre Stymus, who was born in New York City and trained as an upholsterer.
 After working briefly in Paris, Pottier settled in the United States in 1850 and found work with the New York City cabinetmaker Edward W. Hutchings.
 In 1851, he formed a

 short-lived partnership with Gustave Herter, founder of the firm that later became the famous decorating